A short recap of who we are, and how we came to be.

 Some qi masters are also unfortunately hugely troublesome, use the energy to control others for their own purposes.
 People believe that letting go of yourself automatically means universal peace and compassion for all living things.
 Such beliefs are misguided.
 All letting go does is allow access to the universal energy flow, compassion is not the subsequent default state.
 Most people with the capacity to take it that far use the energy for its physical and mental health benefits.
 Some, however, either have their minds damaged in the learning process or started with bad wiring in the first place.
 They can access the source of energy, but use it for power and personal gratification only.

 We used to call them Dark Ones.
 We changed to Shadows.
-Shadow is more complete, it implies dark, but also suggests inauthentic, an image, outline, of a person, not a person.
+Shadow is more descriptive, it implies dark, but also suggests inauthentic, an image, outline, of a person, not a person.
 Shadows, like shadows, have no feeling for anyone, they can float right over and blot them out.
 We learned of a few Shadows during our time in the temple, then ran across some, live and in person.
 Subsequently, we discovered there are far more wreaking havoc than we thought, not like sociopaths which are four percent of the population.
 Shadows are far fewer, but it’s like nuclear power versus dynamite.
 Sociopaths are dangerous, and, like dynamite, it’s better to avoid lighting the fuse.
 Shadows are explosive and radioactive.
-Having personal power over minds is very intoxicating, you can imagine.
-Suppose you were, through thought alone, able to convince people to give you money, sex, their children, with no repercussions, little or no threat of being found out, no penalties.
+Having personal power over minds is intoxicating, you can imagine.
+Suppose, by thought alone, you're able to convince people to give you money, sex, their children, with no repercussions, little or no threat of being found out, no penalties.
 How many of you could resist using it for self gratification?

 My vow to the Shaolin requires me to eliminate them, by whatever means necessary, at any personal cost.
 That includes death, theirs or mine.